jdewind/SoftwareGR-iOS/README.markdown

 You will need to reconfigure the application's code signing under "Build Settings" in XCode to match a mobile provisioning under your development account.

+## Known Issues

+* Example does not detect the orientation of the image which can result in erroneous face positions